turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

     Default value `[0, 0, 0]`.
 The center of the local particle extents.

 ``halfExtents``
     The local half-extents of the particle system.
-Together with `center` this defines a region of spcae in local coordinates which absolutely contains the particle system.
+Together with `center` this defines a region of space in local coordinates which absolutely contains the particle system.
 Particles will not be able to escape the extents, and the extents will be used for :ref:`ParticleRenderables <particlerenderable>` for :ref:`Scene <scene>` culling.

 ``maxSpeed```
     The maximum speed achievable for particles in the system, required to normalize velocities.